 The schools in the TLP are Devonport High School for Boys, Eggbuckland Community College, Notre Dame Roman Catholic School and St Boniface Roman Catholic College.
 Some of our students will find that they wish to study an A level in one of these other schools as it is a subject we are unable to offer.
 Transport costs for the movement between schools are met by the schools and not the students.

 Every effort is made to enable the preferred choice of courses requested by students to be timetabled.
-All Sixth Formers are expected to choose an extra-curricular activity to which they devote at least an hour each week.
+All Sixth Formers are expected to choose an additional extra-curricular activity to which they devote at least an hour each week, this is as well as ILS.

 There is also a comprehensive programme of careers advice.
-A growing number of our students choose to follow the AQA Baccalaureate which is an additional qualification that accredits all voluntary work undertaken alongside the A Level programme followed.
-As part of the AQA Baccalaureate, students will undertake the Level 3 Extended Project Qualification (EPQ).
-Universities are keen to accept this accreditation.
+A growing number of our students choose to follow the AQA Baccalaureate which is an additional qualification that accredits all voluntary work undertaken alongside the A Level programme followed and the EPQ.
+This is an additional award that our students have engaged with very successfully in the past, and with the EPQ is favoured by many leading universities.

 Sixth Formers are supported in their studies through tutorial advice, access to a well-stocked library and extensive ICT and study facilities.
 A wide variety of study trips and visits provides help with Higher Education applications including mock interviews.